The Golden Bachelor: Australia

 In late 2024, it was reported that an Australian version has been commissioned for the Nine Network.
-This will be the first Australian iteration of the Bachelor franchise to not be aired on Network 10, who have aired the Australian versions of The Bachelor, The Bachelorette and Bachelor in Paradise.
+This is the first Australian iteration of the Bachelor franchise to not be aired on Network 10, who have aired the Australian versions of The Bachelor, The Bachelorette and Bachelor in Paradise.
 In October 2024, the series was confirmed by Nine at their 2025 Upfronts, with Samantha Armytage to host the series and produced by Warner Bros.
 International Television Production Australia.
-In September 2025, Nine announced The Golden Bachelor as 61 year old Sydneysider Barry ‘Bear’ Myrden along with the 20 women competing on the series.
+In September 2025, Nine announced The Golden Bachelor as 61-year-old Sydneysider Barry ‘Bear’ Myrden along with the 20 women competing on the series.

 The Netherlands

 On August 10, 2024, a Dutch version was announced to air early 2025 on Dutch streaming service Videoland, produced by Warner Bros.
 International TV Productions.
 Chantal Janzen is set to host the series.
 The Bachelor is 72-year-old entrepreneur Gerard.